 What is a Student Information System?

-Online SIS are digital repositories for student information.
+Online student information systems (SIS) are digital repositories for student information.
 Though different systems have different functionalities, most will store and track student data such as grades, transaction records and more.
 An SIS is an online source for learner and school information—data provided by the learner to the school and vice versa.

 These systems have become integral to smooth learner-to-institution communication.
 Learners use it to gain access to crucial information regarding programs, pay for courses and connect with the institution.
 Administrators and select faculty use them to access all relevant information pertaining to the learner's academic experience.

-A non-degree SIS is built specifically for non-degree units.
-Any program or offering that doesn't end with a student receiving a traditional credit is considered “non-degree” (other terms that may be used are “continuing education”, “non-credit education” or “workforce development”).
+A non-degree student information management system is built specifically for non-degree units.
+Any program or offering that doesn't end with a student receiving a traditional credit is considered “non-degree” (other terms that may be used are “continuing education,” “non-credit education” or “workforce development”).
 Workforce development technology serves an institution’s workforce education efforts, encompassing certificates, certifications and more.

 Non-credit offerings require more flexible administration processes than their credit-bearing counterparts.
-As 71% of higher ed students are non-traditional students, the non-credit experience is now more important than ever.
-Non-degree student information systems meet these needs with technologies that serve the unique needs of the units that host them and the learners that use them; using practices that align with the model of lifelong learning that characterizes the modern learner.
+Since 24 to 37% of higher ed students are non-traditional students, the non-credit experience is now more important than ever.
+Non-degree student management systems meet these needs with technologies that serve the unique expectations of the units that host them and the learners that use them, using practices that align with the model of lifelong learning that characterizes the modern learner.

-A non-degree Student Information System allows Continuing Education and Workforce Development units to manage every aspect of their non-traditional learner’s experience while promoting efficiency throughout the unit, which saves time.
+A non-degree student information management system allows Continuing Education and Workforce Development units to manage every aspect of their non-traditional learners’ experience while promoting efficiency throughout the unit, which saves time.

 Non-Degree Student Database Software is critical for engaging, enrolling and retaining the modern learner.
 It’s also key to streamlining the management of non-credit programs and students, as traditional SIS don’t allow CE units the agility needed to manage the experience without considerable time and effort.